 - 1. As far as possible, the IFSS and the GA will be concurrently organised to save financial and other resources; - 2.
 The IFSS will be organised by one or more ordinary member(s) elected by the GA and who has/have accepted the responsibility to host the program for a particular year; - 3.
-The Organising Committee (hereafter referred to as OC) must accept that the symposium is being organised in the trust of IFSA and that the Direction may decide on sensitive matters such as sponsorship and invitation; - 4.
-A preliminary program shall be submitted to the Board 12 weeks before the symposium begins to ensure sufficient GA time; - 5.
-After the submission of the program, the Board needs to coordinate and agree with the OC on the timing of the Plenary Sessions and IFSA Workshops - 6.
-The Direction has the power to discharge the elected OC if the proper organisation of the event cannot be guaranteed due to safety, financial reasons, or improper behaviour.
-In order to do so, there must be substantial proof provided, and the decision must be made no more than 6 months after the GA election took place; - 7.
-The OC will submit a progress report including challenges to the Vice President every four months or more regularly on request by the Direction.
-The Direction shall endeavour to assist in addressing any challenges; - 8.
 Any ordinary member(s) wishing to host an IFSS must make a proposal to GA at least two years in advance.
 Such a member will be required to make a presentation to the next GA including the proposed program and budget, participation fee and the number of participants expected.
-The GA, upon satisfaction, shall then decide accordingly; - 9.
-The OC will submit a report on the symposium and a copy of the proceedings to the Board at most three months after the closure of the IFSS. - 10.
-Two members per LC, excluding IFSA Officials, are invited to participate in the IFSS.
-According to the number of places available, the OC can authorise more than two members per LC in agreement with the IFSA Council;
+The GA, upon satisfaction, shall then decide accordingly; - 4.
+The Organising Committee (hereafter referred to as OC) must accept that the symposium is being organised in the trust of IFSA and that the Direction may decide on sensitive matters such as sponsorship and invitation; - 5.
+A preliminary program shall be submitted to the Board 12 weeks before the symposium begins to ensure sufficient GA time; - 6.
+After the submission of the program, the Board needs to coordinate and agree with the OC on the timing of the Plenary Sessions and IFSA Workshops - 7.
+The OC will submit a progress report including challenges to the Vice President every three months or more regularly on request by the Direction.
+The Direction shall endeavour to assist in addressing any challenges; - a.
+The elected OC must present the progress reports during the Interim and General Assembly meetings to transparently provide updates to the Officials and Members. - 8.
+The Direction has the power to discharge the elected OC if the proper organisation of the event cannot be guaranteed due to safety, financial reasons, or improper behaviour.
+In order to do so, there must be substantial proof provided, and the decision must be made no more than 6 months after the GA election took place; - 9.
+The outgoing OC will submit a report on the symposium and a copy of the proceedings to the Board at most three months after the closure of the IFSS.

-11. Additionally, in collaborative communication with the IFSA Supporter and Alumni Network and the OC, a possibility for Alumni to participate should be found.
+- 10. Two members per LC, excluding IFSA Officials, are invited to participate in the IFSS.
+According to the number of places available, the OC can authorise more than two members per LC in agreement with the IFSA Council; - 11.
+Additionally, in collaborative communication with the IFSA Supporter and Alumni Network and the OC, a possibility for Alumni to participate should be found.